 CyberGhost delivers reliable Netflix region-switching via streaming-dedicated servers in multiple countries, providing HD and 4K connection speeds and enough simultaneous connections for a family of movie lovers.

-CyberGhost’s global server network is made up of 3,700+ servers located in 60 countries.
-This includes streaming-dedicated servers located in the U.S., the U.K., Germany, Romania, France, Czech Republic, Austria and Poland.
+CyberGhost’s global server network is made up of 7,900+ servers located in 90+ countries.
+This includes streaming-dedicated servers located in the U.S., Japan, Canada, Brazil, India, the U.K., Italy, Germany, France and Austria.

 The provider’s connection speeds can easily handle anything Netflix can throw at them, including HD and 4K video.
-Kill switch protection and banking-grade encryption keep your online activities undercover.
+Kill switch protection and banking-grade 256-bit AES encryption keep your online activities undercover.

-Customer support is an around-the-clock affair at CyberGhost, offering 24/7 support chat, a foragable support library and a trouble ticket system.
+Customer support is an around-the-clock affair at CyberGhost, offering 24/7 support chat, a searchable support library and a trouble ticket system.

-The provider has all of the major device platforms covered, offering apps for Android, iOS, Android TV, Windows and macOS devices.
+The provider has all of the major streaming device platforms covered, offering easy-to-use apps for Amazon Fire TV, Android, iOS, Android TV, Windows, Linux and macOS devices.
 Chrome and Firefox users can protect their Netflix viewing sessions by using the available browser extensions.

 You can also protect all of your other devices via a single access point through the provider’s excellent router compatibility.
-The provider is a valid option for large families and small businesses thanks to its 7 simultaneous connections allowance.
+CyberGhost is a valid option for large families and small businesses thanks to its 7 simultaneous connections allowance.

 - Streaming-optimized servers around the globe